Jumping position: The influence of the horse on position

-The jumping seat is not meant to be held by the rider, but rather it is a fluid seat that changes as the horse's balance changes.
-It keeps the rider in a position over the horse's center of gravity.
+The jumping position keeps the rider in a position over the horse's center of gravity.

-It is important to note that the horse, not the rider, is responsible for opening and closing the rider's angles (notably, the hip and knee).
+The horse, not the rider, is responsible for opening and closing the rider's angles (notably, the hip and knee).
 As the horse takes off, it raises its upper body off the ground and comes closer to the rider.
-This makes the rider's hip angle (between the thigh and chest) close.
+This makes the rider's hip angle (between the thigh and chest) narrow.
 Over the fence, the rider keeps the angles closed.
 As the horse lands, it moves away from the rider's body, which allows the hip angle to open and the rider to become more perpendicular to the ground.
-Also, if the horse takes a jump wrong in some manner, due to rider error or other, the rider may be thrown around a little bit and may sometimes get "left behind", where the rider's center of balance is behind that of the horse's.
+Also, if the horse takes a jump wrong in some manner, due to rider error or other, the rider may be thrown around and may sometimes get "left behind".
+This is when the rider's center of balance is behind that of the horse.
 This can also throw the horse off balance and lead to other problems such as knocking down a rail.